PatrickAlphaC/aave_brownie_py/README.md

 This doesn't auto-pull in your `.env` file at the start, so you have to set your environment variables at the start.

-And last, be sure to check the aave_link_token if you're using a [testnet LINK token](https://docs.aave.com/developers/deployed-contracts/deployed-contracts0).
-Aave sometimes changes the token they use on testnet to keep liquidity.
+And last, be sure to check the aave_dai_token if you're using a [testnet DAI token](https://docs.aave.com/developers/deployed-contracts/deployed-contracts0).
+Aave sometimes changes the token they use on testnet to keep liquidity, [please check here for reference](https://aave.github.io/aave-addresses/kovan.json).
 Also, feel free to check the [Aave docs](https://docs.aave.com/developers/the-core-protocol/lendingpool) as well, to learn more about the tools we are using.

 # Quickstart - kovan